 If you’ve taken a Disney Cruise, you may have seen that some rooms have a closet organizer hanging on or near their door.
-“What is that for?”
-You ask yourself.
+“What is that for?” you ask yourself.
 The answer: Fish Extender gift exchanges!
-I am doing my first one for my upcoming Disney Cruise and I’ll show you how to get involved with this fun activity!

 While it is unofficial, Disney is happy to sell you a hanging organizer on board if you don’t wish to create your own.
 But where’s the fun in that?
 My husband and I made our own Fish Extender (so named because it normally hangs from the little metal fish outside each door where messages are often left).